Yorko/yorko.github.io/_posts/2023-06-27-practical-near-dup-detection.md

 * all pairs of signatures where elements match at least in one position, generate *candidate pairs*;
 * (optionally) we can measure the true similarity between corresponding pieces of text to account for errors (False Positives) of the LSH algorithm.

 I know there are quite a few terms here.
 Instead of explaining all of them (and thus re-writing something similar to [this nice blog post](https://mattilyra.github.io/2017/05/23/document-deduplication-with-lsh.html)) I'd refer to a classical book ["Mining massive datasets", ch.
 3](http://infolab.stanford.edu/~ullman/mmds/ch3n.pdf) for an intro into Locality-Sensitive Hashing and finding similar items.
-In this blog post, we'll focus on a practical use cases of finding near-dups in a large collection of texts.
+In this blog post, we'll focus on a practical use case of finding near-dups in a large collection of texts.

 ### 2. When we have incoming "query" data that we want to compare to a large "index" dataset

 Here "historical" data can be a large dataset, e.g. 5 mln. documents.

-The "query" dataset is much smaller, e.g. 10K documents that we receive daily, say via some API, and would-like to deduplicate.
+The "query" dataset is much smaller, e.g. 10K documents that we receive daily, say via some API, and would like to deduplicate.

 <div style="text-align:center">
 <img src="/images/20230627-practical-near-dup-detection/illustrating_minhash_lsh_with_query_and_index.png" width=800px />
 </div>

 We can do without LSH at all just comparing 10K fresh documents to 5 mln. historical documents.
-But that'd require 50 bln. comparisons each day, might be too computationally prohibitive (a dumb idea leading, above all, to a considerable carbon footprint).
+But that'd require 50 bln. comparisons each day might be too computationally prohibitive (a dumb idea leading, above all, to a considerable carbon footprint).
 LSH is a technique that approximates the exact similarity function.

 The essence of the algorithm is to create **signatures** for each piece of text that is identified here by a `DocID`.
-Signatures are just numeric vector of some fixed dimension, e.g. 128.
+Signatures are just numeric vectors of some fixed dimension, e.g. 128.

 For two pieces of text to be considered as candidates for near-duplicates, it suffices for their hash signatures to match in at least one component.
 In the picture above, a pair highlighted in green is a candidate, and a pair highlighted in orange is another one.
 Bolded are those matching hash values.